-If you don’t live near Trader Joes you can order these Soft-Baked Snickerdoodles from Amazon.
+If you don’t live near Trader Joe's you can order these Soft-Baked Snickerdoodles from Amazon.
 As their name implies, they are soft and it’s easy to eat several at a time, trust me.
 They are so good that when I travel to the US I have brought them back in my suitcase.
-These chewy sugar cookies dusted with cinnamon are free of wheat, peanuts, tree nuts and soy, in addition to being gluten-free and vegan.
+These chewy sugar cookies dusted with cinnamon are free of wheat, peanuts, tree nuts, and soy, in addition to being gluten-free and vegan.
 They contain healthy ground flaxseeds and are partly sweetened with date paste and pear juice.

 5. Vanilla Crispy Squares, MadeGood

 MadeGood was started by three siblings that wanted to do good in the world through snacks.
 They support organic farmers and are committed to baking better food while reducing their carbon footprint.
 If you have kids in school, MadeGood is the perfect snack to send because they are made in a dedicated nut-free facility.
-They were my go-to snack when my son was younger and it was my turn to send snacks for his soccer teammates.
+They were my go-to snack when my son was younger and it was my turn to send snacks to his soccer teammates.
 Their treats are organic and contain a serving of six hidden veggies in every snack.